-First, LifeLock searches data points every day looking for possible threats on your identity.
+First, LifeLock searches data points every day looking for possible threats to your identity.

-Second, if anything look suspicious they immediately notify you.
+Second, if anything looks suspicious they immediately notify you.

 Third, if you do fall victim to identity theft LifeLock will provide you with a resolution specialist to help you through the process of reclaiming your identity.

 LifeLock offers three levels of protection that keeps identities safe while at home AND on vacation.
 I was in China years ago and had my purse, id, and passport stolen.
 I was a wreck and wish I would have had LifeLock then.
-You always think it won’t happen to you, but in a blink everything can change.
-You can find a description for the three different products on the LifeLock site.
-Monthly fees start as low at $10/month which is money well spent for peace of mind, in my opinion.
+You always think it won’t happen to you, but in a blink, everything can change.
+You can find a description of the three different products on the LifeLock site.
+Monthly fees start as low as $10/month which is money well spent for peace of mind, in my opinion.

-As a LifeLock member you are also provided with a $1MILLION guarantee.
-“If you become a victim of identity theft while a LifeLock member, we’ll spend up to $1 million to hire experts, lawyers, investigators, consultants and whomever else it takes to help your recovery.
+As a LifeLock member, you are also provided with a $1MILLION guarantee.
+“If you become a victim of identity theft while a LifeLock member, we’ll spend up to $1 million to hire experts, lawyers, investigators, consultants and whoever else it takes to help your recovery.
 Benefits under the Service Guarantee are provided under a zero deductible identity theft insurance policy.”
 See all the details here.

 STOLEN IDENTITY BOOK GIVEAWAY